SchlossLab/Sze_SCFACRC_XXXX_2019/README.md

 ## Revisiting the relationship between short-chain fatty acids, the microbiota, and colorectal tumors

-**Background.** Colorectal cancer (CRC) is a continuing health concern with the majority of the risk for developing disease being due to environmental factors.
-The microbiota is one of these environmental factors with certain bacterial community members being associated with CRC and other taxa being associated to colons without tumors.
-Some of the bacterial species in taxa associated to colons without tumors can use fiber to produce short-chain fatty acids (SCFAs) that can inhibit tumor growth in model systems.
+**Background.** Colorectal cancer (CRC) is increasing in prevalence in individuals under 50 and because of this will be a continuing health concern for the foreseeable future.
+The majority of the risk for developing CRC is attributable to environmental factors.
+One of these environmental factors is the microbiota, with certain bacterial community members being more prevalent in CRC while other taxa are higher in individuals without tumors.
+Some of the bacterial species in taxa that are more abundant in individuals without tumors can use fiber to produce short-chain fatty acids (SCFAs) that inhibit tumor growth in model systems.
 However, the data supporting the importance of SCFAs in human CRC is less certain.
-Here, we test the hypothesis that SCFA concentrations are different in individuals with colorectal tumors.
+Here, we test the hypothesis that SCFA concentrations and taxa associated with their production are different in individuals with colorectal tumors.

-**Methods.** We analyzed a cross-sectional (n=490) and longitudinal pre- and post-treatment (n=67) group for their concentrations of acetate, butyrate, and propionate.
+**Methods.** We analyzed a cross-sectional (n=490) and longitudinal pre- and post-treatment (n=67) group for their fecal concentrations of acetate, butyrate, and propionate.
 Analysis also included imputed gene relative abundance with PICRUSt, metagenomic sequencing on a subset (n=85) of the total cross-sectional group, and tumor classification and SCFA prediction models using Random Forest.

 **Results.** No difference in SCFA concentrations were found between individuals without tumors and patients with adenomas or carcinomas (P-value > 0.15).
 Using metagenomic sequencing, there was also no difference in genes involved with SCFA synthesis between individuals without tumors and patients with adenomas or carcinomas (P-value > 0.70).
-Finally, there was no difference between classification models with or without SCFAs in their ability to predict patients with adenomas or carcinomas versus individuals without tumors (P-value > 0.05).
+Finally, there was no difference between the ability of Random Forest models to predict patients with adenomas or carcinomas versus individuals without tumors (P-value > 0.05).

-**Conclusions.** Although our data does not support the hypothesis that SCFAs are different in individuals that have colorectal tumors, there may be context specific scenarios where SCFAs may still be beneficial for treatment of CRC.
-Alternatively, our observations also support the hypothesis that there may be other mechanisms that have not been thoroughly investigated that are more involved with the development of human CRC.
+**Conclusions.** Although our data does not support the hypothesis that fecal SCFA concentrations are different in the general CRC population, there still may be specific types of colorectal tumors where SCFAs may be beneficial for treatment of CRC.
+Alternatively, our observations also support the hypothesis that there may be other metabolites or mechanisms (e.g. bacterial niche exclusion) that may be more protective against tumorigenesis and have not been thoroughly investigated in the context of human CRC.